0x73746F70626F74686572696E676D65/gitlab-fork/doc/update/versions/gitlab_16_changes.md

     Affected artifacts are automatically resynced upon upgrade to 16.1.5, 16.2.5, 16.3.1, 16.4.0, or later.
     You can [manually resync affected job artifacts](https://gitlab.com/gitlab-org/gitlab/-/issues/419742#to-fix-data) if needed.

-#### Cloning LFS objects from secondary site downloads from the primary site even when secondary is fully synced
+#### Cloning LFS objects from secondary site downloads from the primary site

 A [bug](https://gitlab.com/gitlab-org/gitlab/-/issues/410413) in the Geo proxying logic for LFS objects meant that all LFS clone requests against a secondary site are proxied to the primary even if the secondary site is up-to-date.
 This can result in increased load on the primary site and longer access times for LFS objects for users cloning from the secondary site.